fossasia/loklak_wok_android/README.md

  make it as complete as possible.

 ## LICENSE
 This is licensed under LGPL 2.1.
-The repository also includes the file android-core.zip from processing.org (which is licensed by the LGPL as well, see https://github.com/processing/processing/wiki/FAQ) and the file "DroidSansMono.ttf" (which is licensed by the Apache License, see https://www.google.com/fonts/attribution) That means, this is free software!